-When it comes to food, 100% of the time if we pick the food that is in its complete and true natural state then it is going to be the healthier option.
-When presented with questions from a patient as to what would be healthier, I always go for the most natural option.
-In the instance of milk, a milk that is full cream and organic is going to be the healthiest for a number of reasons.
+If we pick food that is in its complete and true natural state, it is the healthier option.
+When presented with the question as to what would be healthier, I always go for the most natural option.
+In the instance of milk, full cream and organic is the healthiest for a number of reasons.

-The reason that I am writing this article is because at one point there was a real push towards consuming foods that were low in fat for weight loss.
-There are some instances where low fat foods are going to be important for a patient and I will point that out.
+I am writing this article because there is a push towards foods that are low in fat for weight-loss.
+There are some instances where low fat foods are important for a patient and I will point that out.
 But for everyone else, you are better off to consume the fats.

-Reason number one why fats are important in milk is because fats slow the release of sugar into your blood stream.
-Fats are going to help balance the fat and sugar component of milk making it a more wholesome food.
-It also means that if you are slowing the release of sugar into the blood stream, then less will convert into fat.
+Fats are important in milk is because fats slow the release of sugar into your blood stream.
+Fats help balance the fat and sugar component of milk making it a more wholesome food.
+It means you are slowing the release of sugar into the blood stream, so less will convert into fat.

 Skim milk is going to be more of a problem when it comes to obesity because it contains almost no fat but so much sugar.

-That sugar is going to cause a lot of problems with blood sugar spikes and its going to make the body crave fat or crave fullness.
+That sugar causes problems with blood sugar spikes and will make the body crave fat or crave fullness.
 You need fat to feel full.

-Another reason why a full fat milk would be the best is because skim milk can leave you feeling unsatisfied because it doesn’t have the fat in it, and because you feel unsatisfied you could then go on to eat less healthy foods to fill yourself up and feel full.
+Skim milk can leave you feeling unsatisfied because it doesn’t have the fat in it.
+And because you feel unsatisfied you then eat less healthy foods to fill yourself up.

 Saturated fats that are found in whole milk trigger the release of a hormone, cholecystokinin.
 This hormone is a hormone that helps you to feel full.
-And its important that when you eat or drink something that it helps you feel full, otherwise you will just keep eating.
+Its important when you eat or drink something that it helps you feel full, otherwise you will just keep eating.

-Many companies are adding sugary additives and even flavourings to encourage people to enjoy the taste and drink more of it, particularly in kids milk drinks which is quite scary.
-Sugary milk drinks equate to more empty calories in milk, therefore it is going to release fewer nutrients into your body.
+Companies are adding sugary additives and flavourings to encourage people to enjoy the taste and drink more, particularly in kids milk drinks which is quite scary.
+Sugary milk drinks equate to more empty calories in milk, therefore releasing fewer nutrients into your body.

-Another really important point in regards to full cream vs skim milk is that full cream milk contains fat and therefore contains fat soluble vitamins like vitamins A, D, E and K, and these fat-soluble vitamins are so important when it comes to keeping the immune system strong, and is also really important for brain and eye developments and for our nervous system.
+Full cream milk contains fat and therefore contains fat soluble vitamins like vitamins A, D, E and K. These fat-soluble vitamins are so important in keeping the immune system strong, and also for brain and eye developments and our nervous system.

 When you take the fat out of milk, you are not getting your fat-soluble vitamins.